KDE/documentation-develop-kde-org/HIG/source/resources/about.rst

       guidelines for aspects which can be changed by the developer, to keep them as concise as possible.
-      If you feel your application needs something which the referenced standard KDE or Qt widget does not provide, do not create you own custom replacement, because it might violate best practice which is implemented in the standard widget.
+      If you feel your application needs something which the referenced standard KDE or Qt widget does not provide, don't create your own custom replacement, because it might violate the best practices which are implemented in the standard widget.
 Instead, ask the KDE HIG team for advice on how to solve your specific problem.

    #.
 Viewing and Navigation